j4rl/py_ex/py_commenting.md

 ```
 In this example, the comments explain what the code does and why it is written in a certain way.
 They make the code more readable and easier to understand.
 ## Header comments for functions and classes
 When writing functions and classes, it is a good idea to include a header comment that explains what the function or class does.
-This comment should be written in the form of a docstring, which is a multi-line string that is enclosed in triple quotes.
 Here is an example:
 ```python
 ###############################################
 #  Name: add                                  #